GHS Safety Data Sheets Training – [Complete Video Kit]

 - Where should a business store the SDS for the hazardous materials used on the job site?
 (SDS’s should be kept in a central location, easily accessible, and always up to date)

 - What is the GHS and how does it relate to SDS?
 (GHS is the Globally Harmonized System and it was originally established by the United Nations to help people anywhere in the world get accurate information about hazardous materials regardless of what language they speak)

-- What is a hazard communication program and what role do SDS play?
+- What is a hazard communication program, and what role do the SDS play?

 - Ensuring that the Safety Data Sheets are understood is accomplished by standardizing several key items 1) how materials are classified, 2) how the hazards and safety precautions are described, and 3) how those facts are conveyed

-- How are Safety Data Sheets organized and what are the various sections in the SDS? (there are 16 different numbered sections which always appear in the same order regardless of who makes the hazardous material.
+- How are Safety Data Sheets organized, and what are the various sections in the SDS? (there are 16 different numbered sections that always appear in the same order regardless of who makes the hazardous material.
 This standardization ensures that employees can be trained on all the components of a hazardous material)

-- How can pictograms help any occupations safety program?
+- How can pictograms help any occupational safety program?

 Additional Topics Covered in this GHS Safety Data Sheets Training:

 - What are the first three sections of an SDS?
 (These first sections are meant to answer the questions “What is this material?” and “What are its hazards?”
 Section 1 is the name of the product of Product Identification, Section 2 is Hazard Identification including the hazards pictogram, the hazard classification, the hazard statement, and its signal word.)

 - What is contained in Section 3 of an SDS?
 (This section provides technical details about the product from the chemical manufacturers, including the common name, the Chemical Abstracts Service number or CAS number, and any other unique identifiers)